JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 8.7.3 - 05 Feb 2025
+    * Added handling of negative number DateTime deserialization to default
+    * Updated SharedSymbol from class to record
+    * Fixed issue with serialization of nullable types in System.Text.Json ArrayConverter
+    * Fix for unnecessary error message in logging when closing websocket connection

 * Version 8.7.2 - 27 Jan 2025
     * Some small fixes in the System.Text.Json ArrayConverter
     * Added support for Flags enum deserialization in System.Text.Json EnumConverter